deta/space-docs/src/pages/docs/en/quickstart-guides/sveltekit.md

 ```sh
 space new
 ```
-Follow the prompts to give your app a name, once that's done, let's push your app to Space.
+Follow the prompts to give your app a name.
+Once that's done, let's push your app to Space:

 ```sh
 space push